TomerFi/property-based-matrix-testing-tutorial/post/POST.md

   }
 ```

-As you can see, adding members to the existing *Enums* will dynamically increase the matrix and therefore the number of tests performed.</br>
+As you can see, adding members to the existing *Enums* will dynamically increase the matrix,</br>
+and therefore the number of tests performed, there's no need to modify the test code.</br>

-But, adding a third element to the matrix, and the `getArguments` method, will start losing its readability.</br>
+But, adding a third type to the matrix, and the `getArguments` method, will start losing its readability.
-Nevertheless, that gets the job done, and I've been using this technique throughout my projects for a long time now.

-Now, let's accomplish the same with [JUnit Pioneer's CartesianProductTest][4] and a couple of [CartesianEnumSource][5]s:
+Lately, I discovered [JUnit Pioneer][3], which is a *JUnit 5 Extension Pack*.</br>
+Using its [CartesianProductTest][4] and [CartesianEnumSource][5] annotations we can implement the same exact matrix simply and elegantly: :smiley:

 ```java
   @CartesianProductTest